jankotek/mapdb/README.md

-JDBM4 provides HashMap and TreeMap backed by disk storage.
-It is fast and easy to use embedded Java database.
+JDBM provides HashMap and TreeMap backed by disk storage.
+It is fast, scalable and easy to use embedded Java database.

-Currently there is only early development version.
-There is not even user friendly API yet.
-Only ConcurrentHashMap is implemented.
-To test it use following code:

-    import net.kotek.jdbm.*;
-    RecordStore db = new RecordStoreCache("filename",true);
-    HTreeMap map = new HTreeMap(db,true);
-    //do something with map
-    db.close();

-To reopen map you need to save its rootRecid between sessions:

-    long rootRecid = map.rootRecid; //save this number somewhere
-    //restart JVM or whatever, and latter reopen map:
-    RecordStore db = new RecordStoreCache("filename",true);
-    HTreeMap map = new HTreeMap(db,rootRecid);
-    //do something with map, it is populated with previous data db.close();

-What works (or should)

-* low level RecordStorage (basically Map<long,byte[]>)
-* serializers for most `java.lang.*` and `java.util.*` classes
-* Hard Reference Cache with autoclear on memory low
-* Full thread safety
-* Concurrent scalability should be nearly linear with number of cores (even writes)
-* All writes are done in background thread

-What is not there yet
+It has minimalistic design with standalone jar taking only 160KB.
+Yet it is packed with features such as instance cache, space efficient serialization, transactions and concurrently scalable BTree/HTree.

+JDBM is very fast (with disk store it can outperform some in-memory databases).
+Thanks to its compact design it is easy to optimize and has minimal overhead.
+It is also very 'hackable' and can be easily bended for your own purposes.
+JDBM is tiny, yet it easily handles 1e9 records in multi-terabyte store and scales well in multi-threaded environment.

+JDBM is opensource and free-as-beer under Apache License 2.0.
+There is no catch and no strings attached.
+(It is also beer-ware, if you like it, you should come to Galway and buy me a beer :-) ).

+JDBM4 is currently under development.
+It is usable, but some stuff is not implemented yet:

 * Transactions
-* Weak/Soft/MRU cache
+* Weak/Soft/MRU cache (only hard ref cache implemented)
-* POJO serialization
+* POJO serialization (only basic serializer for java.util and java.lang classes)
-* TreeMap aka BTree
-* Friendly interface (DB & DBMaker)
 * Max record size is currently 64KB.
+* Defrag

+An usage example:

+        import net.kotek.jdbm.*;

+        DB db = DBMaker.newFileDB("filename")
+                    .transactionDisable() //transactions are not implemented yet
+                    .make();

+        ConcurrentSortedMap<Integer, String> map = db.getTreeMap("treeMap");
+        map.put(1,"some string");
+        map.put(2,"some other string");

+        db.close(); //make sure db is correctly closed!!

+Maven repository with weekly snapshots is coming soon!